 The evaluation to determine the Technically Preferred Route was carried out based on analytic data and consideration of input provided by the public, interest groups, and relevant government agencies.
 The evaluation process was divided into four stages:

 Stage 1: Evaluation of 10 alternative sets comprised of 43 route segments

 Stage 2: Evaluation of route segments carried forward

 Stage 3: Further evaluation of the east section alternatives including future Highway 404 options to determine the Technically Preferred Route

 Stage 4: Evaluation of alignment refinements to the Technically Preferred Route

-The Technically Preferred Route, now the Bradford Bypass corridor under the current Preliminary Design study, was selected through the Route Planning study as the 2002 EA approved preferred alignment for a freeway in terms of highway network expansion, ease of construction, relationship to municipal land use planning, as well as having fewer negative impacts to residential and natural areas when compared to other options considered.
+The Technically Preferred Route, now the Bradford Bypass corridor under the current Preliminary Design Study, was selected through the Route Planning Study as the 2002 approved EA preferred alignment for a freeway in terms of highway network expansion, ease of construction, relationship to municipal land use planning, as well as having fewer negative impacts to residential and natural areas when compared to other options considered.